-• Settings: 115200, 8N1
+• Serial Settings: 115200, 8N1

 If the above steps are carried out before the CCUBE is powered on, the boot process can be monitored in the terminal.
-Otherwise, if the CCUBE was already powered on before the terminal cable was connected then the user should press "Enter" once to see the login prompt.
+Otherwise, if the CCUBE was already powered on before the terminal connection was made; the user should press "Enter" once to see the login prompt.
 The initial login credentials are: